shreyasudan/SwiftGuard/README.md

 ## LLM Classifier
 This notebook contains a preliminary classifier which sends prompts down an LLM to weed out obviously benign ones.
 This classifier will determine which prompts get sent down the pipeline to further check its status.

+### NOTE:
+All jupyter notebooks can be accessed and ran locally with a togetherAI API key.
+To get more sucessfully jailbroken prompts, prompt dataset can be run again.
+Transforming and LLM Classifier both contain reproducable functions with built-in instructions.